NestJS-Microservices-Backend/products-ms/README.md

 # Products Microservice

 This is a **NestJS** microservice for managing products within a larger microservices architecture.
-It uses **Prisma** as an ORM to connect to a database.
+It uses **Prisma** as an ORM to connect to a database and communicates with other services via **NATS**.

 ## Table of Contents